josephmanghan/Manghan-Backbase-Challenge/README.md

 ## Assumptions
 Several assumptions have been made with regards to input data and how that data is processed:
 - Input CSV file data is ordered chronologically
-- The less overdraft used, the better - funds are transferred to a current account even if total sum to black is unavailable
+- The less overdraft used, the better - funds are transferred to a current account even if the sum required to completely remove debt is unavailable
 - If a customer attempts to make a savings account withdrawal, but the requested amount is unavailable, the customer wishes to receive the greatest amount possible.
 This will be reflected in the ledger
 - If a customer attempts to make a savings account withdrawal, but no funds are available, the card is "declined" and the transaction is removed from the ledger